 Commodity Channel Index indicator combines the average price data and the moving average.
-As far is i know, often it’s being used as an oscillator, which means that when the price is in overbought zone, you are seeking for entry point to Sell.
+As far as I know, often it’s being used as an oscillator, which means that when the price is in the overbought zone, you are seeking for an entry point to Sell.
 When the price is in the oversold zone, you are seeking the entry point to Buy.

 The third good example is using the volatility data to determine the range of a price corridor is Bollinger Bands.

 When the bands come close together, constricting the moving average, it is called a squeeze.
 A squeeze signals a period of low volatility and is considered by traders to be a potential sign of future increased volatility and possible trading opportunities.